gesellix/docker-haproxy-network/README.md

     docker build -t proxy-image -f haproxy/Dockerfile haproxy

-We also need a dns server, which maps container names to container ips.
-Such a dns server can be implemented in different ways.
-I chose to create a very simple dns server which only reads from the local `/etc/hosts` file.
-Since Docker automagically updates that file when any container is added or removed from the network, we only need the dns server to be part of the observed network.
-Long story short, here's how the simple dns-server can be built:

-    docker build -t dns-image -f dns-server/Dockerfile dns-server

 Then we prepare a private Docker network, so that our containers can connect to it: